SeldonIO/seldon-deploy-operator/README.md

 This is a minimal setup just for checking installation.
 No Deploy features work.

 * `kind create cluster`
+* `kubectl create ns seldon-logs`
 * `make install`
 * `make deploy`
 * `kubectl apply -n seldon-system -f ./examples-testing/kind-minimal-setup.yaml`
-*  Port-forward to deploy to see UI, though you can't deploy anything in this setup.
+*  Port-forward to deploy (`kubectl port-forward -n seldon-system svc/seldondeploy-sample-kind-full-seldon-deploy 8080:80`) to see UI, though you can't deploy anything in this setup.

 ### OLM Deployment